The Wrap tab contains settings that control the conversion of an Excel spreadsheet to a wrap.

 A wrap that is only used for navigation or other special purposes usually doesn’t have any input fields.
-For such wraps, use the No Save setting to remove the Save, New and Delete buttons from the toolbar.
+For such wraps, use the No Save setting to remove the Save, New, and Delete buttons from the wrap’s toolbar.

 Team Wraps can be used by two or more users simultaneously.
-Read more on the Team Wraps help page.
+Read more on the help page for Team Wraps.

 When you define a wrap, one of the most important issues is how you intend to refer to each instance of the wrap.
 All wraps have one or more keys, e.g. a unique number designating the building, room, employee or vehicle it represents.
 Other keys may relate to time, e.g. when an error was reported, when work was started and when work was signed off as completed.

 In the screenshot below, the SubID field contains an AutoNumber, an automatically generated key that assigns a serial number to each wrap instance.